Jarhawk/PROJET-GPT/README.md

 - Product list features pagination, sortable columns, filters, quick duplication of existing entries and Excel import/export (the importer reads the first sheet if no "Produits" sheet is found)
+- Users can mark products as favorites and filter the list accordingly
 - Each product records supplier prices and automatically updates its PMP
 - Stock and movement history available from the product detail modal
 - Supplier list supports Excel/PDF export and highlights inactive suppliers